Quantum Algorithm for Testing Graph Completeness: Discrete-Time Quantum Walks

 The eigenvalue $\lambda = \frac{n-m-1}{n-1}$ is the largest eigenvalue of $P_{_c n-m}$ and relates to $\theta_2$ by $\cos(\theta_2) = \frac{n-m-1}{n-1}$.
 Naming $A_{_c n-m}$ the adjacency matrix corresponding to the same graph, this eigenvalue corresponds to the spectral radius $\rho(A_{_c n-m})$, i.e., $\rho(A_{_c n-m}) = n-m-1$.
 According to a theorem in \cite{Bound_spectral_radius} the spectral radius of the adjacency matrix of a generic graph $\mathcal{G}$ with $n$ nodes and $|E|$ edges is bounded by:

-where equality holds for the complete graph \cite{Bound_spectral_radius, brualdi1985spectral, stanley1987bound}.
+where equality holds for the complete graph and the star graph \cite{Bound_spectral_radius, brualdi1985spectral, stanley1987bound}.
 Hence, for a graph with $n$ nodes and $m$ marked ones that is not complete, the following inequalities hold:

-where $\rho(A_{n-m})$ is the spectral radius of the adjacency matrix of an incomplete graph with $n$ nodes, after removing $m$ rows and columns corresponding to $m$ marked nodes.
+where $\rho(A_{n-m})$ is the spectral radius of the adjacency matrix of an incomplete graph with $n$ nodes, after removing $m$ rows and columns corresponding to $m$ marked nodes, which can be easily seen it is $\rho(A_{_c n-m})=n-m-1$.
 Notice that $|E| < |E_c|$ by definition.
 From these inequalities, we conclude that $\rho(A_{n-m}) < \rho(A_{_c n-m})$.
-We assume this inequality holds also for the corresponding matrices $P_{n-m}$ and $P_{_c n-m}$.
+Based on the analysis of the spectral radius of nonnegative matrices \cite{nn_matrices}, and supported by our simulations in \ref{Appendix_C}, we assume this inequality holds also for the corresponding matrices $P_{n-m}$ and $P_{_c n-m}$.
 This ensures that an incomplete graph with $n$ nodes and $m$ marked ones will always exhibit a smaller spectral radius compared to a complete graph, and thus it would never have $e^{\pm 2i\theta_2}$ as eigenvalues.
-Notice that the simulations in Appendix \ref{Appendix_C} confirm this statement.

-Therefore, finding the eigenphase $\theta_2$ using the QPE subroutine indicates the completeness of the graph.
+Therefore, finding the eigenphase $\theta_2$ using the QPE indicates the completeness of the graph.
 Note that for a fixed $n$, the closer $|E|$ is to $|E_c|$, the closer $\rho(A_{n-m})$ is to $\rho(A_{_c n-m})$.
 Thus, the "worst case" scenario, where the eigenvalues of an incomplete graph are closest to those of a complete graph, occurs when only one edge is missing, i.e., $|E| = |E_c| - 1$.